 Do you feel like you’re always attracted to the “wrong” people and don’t understand why?

-By “wrong,” I mean anyone who sets conditions on what you have to do to earn their love.
+By “wrong” I mean any man or woman who sets conditions on what you have to do to earn their love.
 The wrong partner is someone who doesn’t fully support who you are, who judges and condemns aspects of your personality, and invalidates your wants and needs.

-It also refers to anyone who is unavailable or afraid of commitment.
+This also refers to a woman or man who is unavailable or afraid of commitment.

 Is Your Childhood To Blame?

-So what happens?
-Either you are attracted to unavailable people (who can’t see you clearly), or you attract people you have to jump through hoops to get it right for — just like when you were a kid.
+Either you are attracted to unavailable people (who can’t see you clearly, and therefore are kept safe), or you attract a person you have to jump through hoops to get it right for — just like when you were a kid.
 Your inner child will do anything to get the approval she never got growing up, and sometimes that means pursuing relationships in which she has to work very hard to earn someone’s love.

 What’s The Solution?